dentarg/auth0-blog/_posts/2018-04-23-hashing-passwords-one-way-road-to-security.md

 ## What's Hashing About?

 By dictionary definition, [hashing](https://en.wiktionary.org/wiki/hash) refers to "chopping something into small pieces" to make it look like a "confused mess".
-That definition closely applies to what hashing represents in cryptography.
+That definition closely applies to what hashing represents in computing.

 In cryptography, a [hash function](https://en.wikipedia.org/wiki/Cryptographic_hash_function) is a mathematical algorithm that maps data of any size to a [bit string](http://www.gnu.org/software/mit-scheme/documentation/mit-scheme-ref/Bit-Strings.html) of a fixed size.
 We can refer to the function input as ***message*** or simply as input.
 The fixed-size string function output is known as the ***hash*** or the ***message digest***.
 As stated by [OWASP](https://www.owasp.org/index.php/Guide_to_Cryptography#Hashes), hash functions used in cryptography have the following key properties: